keldian/StarrTrakt/README.md

     1. Set the Redirect URI to: `urn:ietf:wg:oauth:2.0:oob`
     1. Save and copy the Client ID and Client Secret

-1. Make the scripts executable:
+1. Make the script executable:
     ```bash
     chmod +x starrtrakt.py
     ```